Table of Contents

-Social media burnout can be common, especially for introvert entrepreneurs
+Social media burnout can be common, especially for sensitive entrepreneurs

 Let me guess.
 You know you should be active on social media but you just can’t seem to do so consistently.